rabowskyb/amazon-sagemaker-workshop/README.md

 ## Modules

 This workshop is divided into multiple modules.
-Module 1 must be completed first.
-We recommend you complete the other modules in order, however, you are welcome to skip ahead.
+Module 1 must be completed first, followed by Module 2.
+You can complete the other modules (Modules 3 and 4) in any order.

 1. Creating a Notebook Instance
 2. Video Game Sales Notebook
-3. Stock Price Prediction Notebook
+3. Distributed Training with TensorFlow Notebook
 4. Image Classification Notebook

+Be patient as you work your way through the notebook-based modules.
+After you run a cell in a notebook, it may take several seconds for the code to show results.
+For the cells that start training jobs, it may take several minutes.
+In particular, the last two modules have training jobs that may last up to 10 minutes.

 After you have completed the workshop, you can delete all of the resources that were created by following the Cleanup Guide provided with this lab guide.

 ### Module 1:  Creating a Notebook Instance

-In this module we will start by creating a SageMaker notebook instance which we will use to run the following modules.
+In this module we will start by creating a SageMaker notebook instance, which we will use to run the other workshop modules.

 #### Launching the Notebook Instance
 1. Sign into the AWS Management Console https://console.aws.amazon.com/.